 There are 3 major factors that define the rates you may face when contacting your future partner.

 As a matter of fact, the prices may drastically vary depending on the region.
-The average price in the US-$150-will serve as a benchmark for comparing hourly rates.
+The average price in the US-$150-will serves as a benchmark for comparing hourly rates.
 Now let’s check 3 main destinations for outsourcing.

 Famous for its professional skills and expertise, the developers from this region are considered as the most demanded on the market.
 According to many resources, the average hourly rate is $35 (ranging from 25 to 40 dollars).
 So it’s no brainer to conclude why the outsourcing is really blooming in Eastern European countries.
 For instance, the world-known media like Reuters or Wall Street journal praise Belarus as “the Silicon Valley of Eastern Europe”.
 The sector can be divided into two branches: Ukraine, Belarus, and Russia (lower costs) and Poland, Hungary, Bulgaria, Romania and the Balkan countries (higher costs).